mytechnotalent/ERP2-DAY003/README.md

 <br>

-# 🚀 Building and Flashing
+# 🚀 Building, Flashing and Testing

 ## Step 1: Connect the Pico 2
 1. Hold the **BOOTSEL** button on the Pico 2